 Dear Dr. Sheldon,

 My co-authors and I have submitted a revised version of PRPF-D-21-00324 “Item-Specific and Relational Encoding are Effective at Reducing the Illusion of Competence” for your consideration.
 We are encouraged our reviewers viewed our manuscript as “clearly written and well-organized” and that our experiment was viewed as “well designed.”
 Below, we list each reviewer’s comments and provide our responses.
+In addition to these responses, our primary revision includes a new experiment which replicates our first experiment using a “think aloud” procedure.
+Our reviewers questioned the validity of the item-specific and relational encoding tasks and requested a replication.
+The “think aloud” procedure confirmed that participants were using the directed encoding task and critically, replicated the findings of our initial experiment.

+We note here that our new experiment was collected in-person, like our initial experiment, and was completed in 2022 as COVID-19 research restrictions were slowly lifted at our institution.
+As a result, data collection was slower than anticipated which delayed our revision.
+Despite this challenge, we persisted with the replication/extension which shores up the concerns regarding methodology.

 To facilitate review, all primary modifications to the manuscript have been made using blue font, and we include page numbers when referencing specific changes to the manuscript.
 We look forward to your response and hope that our revised manuscript is now suitable for publication in Psychological Research.

 Sincerely,